The Emaciated Horse

-When I got my first look at Jack, a sorrel Quarter Horse gelding, I thought for sure I’d be putting him to sleep within the next several days.
+When I got my first look at the emaciated horse named Jack, a sorrel Quarter Horse gelding, I thought for sure I’d be putting him to sleep within the next several days.
 I generally try to exercise more tact than simply arriving, glancing at the patient, and announcing that euthanasia would be the kindest option, but poor Jack was in really tough shape.

 They called me when they left the sale and requested that I meet them at the ranch.
 I got there as quickly as I could and looked with dismay at my patient huddled in the loafing shed, dwarfed by the brand-new blanket that Marcie had buckled over his emaciated frame.